Easy, tempo, interval: Why every run has a purpose

 Why they matter: They train your body to handle and clear lactate more efficiently, improving your ability to maintain faster paces for longer.
 They are a cornerstone for building stamina and mental toughness.

-When to use them: Once a week during build-up phases, especially when training for longer races such as half marathons or marathons.
+When to use them: Once or twice a week during build-up phases for runners with some experience and a solid base.
+They are beneficial when training for longer races, such as half-marathons or marathons.

 Interval runs: Sharpening speed and form